Who can develop laryngitis?

 Diagnosis of acute laryngitis is generally straightforward and involves taking a medical history and performing an examination, typically of the ears, nose and throat.
 When the laryngitis is chronic, there may be need for further testing such as a blood test, …

 Acute laryngitis typically resolves on its own without any intervention.
-Home care may include: drinking lots of fluids; taking over-the-counter pain-relief medications such as ibuprofen or paracetamol as recommended; breathing in humidified air, using a …
+Home care may include: drinking lots of fluids; taking over-the-counter pain-relief medications such as ibuprofen or acetaminophen as recommended; breathing in humidified air, using a …

 Most cases of acute laryngitis will resolve on their own.
 Chronic laryngitis, however, may require changes to lifestyle habits (in cases of underlying causes), use of medications, or surgery if there are vocal cord nodules or polyps.